SpatialStats/spatialstats.github.io/pages/info.md

 header:
     image_fullwidth: "banner.jpg"
 ---
-The spatial statistics team at esri develops tools to blend statistical and spatial analysis.
-Some of our tools include hot spot analysis, cluster analysis and space time pattern mining
+The Spatial Statistics team at Esri develops tools at the intersection of statistical and spatial analysis.
+Using spatial statistics you can find patterns, explore relationships, and understand temporal trends in your data.